yext/answers-search-ui/README.md

     search: {
       // Optional, the vertical key to use for searches
       verticalKey: 'verticalKey',
-      // Optional, the number of results to display per page, defaults to 20
+      // Optional, the number of results to display per page, defaults to 20.
+Maximum is 50.
-      limit: 20,
+      limit: '20',
       // Optional, Vertical Pages only, a default search to use on page load when the user hasn't provided a query
       defaultInitialSearch: 'What is Yext Answers?',
     },